|Nutritional Guidelines (per serving)|

 - Let the eggs stand in the ice water until thoroughly cooled.

-- One last tip, boil a few extra eggs in case some won't peel cleanly.
+- Boil a few extra eggs in case some won't peel cleanly.